JohnEarnest/Decker/docs/decker.md

 ![](images/gridtypes.gif)

 Grids can be drawn with or without column headers, with or without a scrollbar, and with or without grid lines.
-The "format" string is a sequence of characters which control how values in each column will be displayed.
-These correspond to codes used by the `format` primitive in the Lil programming language.
+The "format" string is a sequence of characters which each control how values in one column will be displayed.
+The characters correspond to codes used by the `format` primitive in the Lil programming language, but take no parameters.
 The most useful are as follows:

 - `s`: Plain string.
 The default.
 - `u`: Uppercase string.